immu10/PDF-Summarization-Mistral/readme.md

-# 🧠 Document Summarization App with LLaMA 2
+# 🧠 Document Summarization App with Mistral

 This is a lightweight Streamlit-based app (`tres.py`) that summarizes PDF documents using a locally running LLaMA 2 model through the Ollama backend.